nrinaudo/kantan.csv/docs/src/main/tut/05-data_as_collection.md

 ---
 layout: default
-title:  "Parsing CSV data into a collection"
+title:  "Deocding CSV data into a collection"
 section: tutorial
 ---
-When memory constraints are not an issue, parsing an entire CSV file into a single collection, such as a [`List`] or [`Vector`], can be useful. kantan.csv offers simple primitives for just this purpose.
+When memory constraints are not an issue, decoding an entire CSV file into a single collection, such as a [`List`] or [`Vector`], can be useful. kantan.csv offers simple primitives for just this purpose.

 Let's take the cars example from [wikipedia](https://en.wikipedia.org/wiki/Comma-separated_values#Example):